Unlocking Infinite Potential in People to

 Basic Philosophy

 The Toyoda Gosei Group respects and supports the Universal Declaration of Human Rights, the UN Guiding Principles on Business and Human Rights, and other international norms.
-The Toyoda Gosei Group Charter for Business Ethics lays out our basic principles of “respecting human rights and the diversity, character, and individuality of each person and striving to create workplaces that are free of discrimination and harassment and always healthy, pleasant and safe, based on labor-management cooperation.”
-This policy clearly prohibits discrimination, harassment, forced labor, child labor, and promotes respect for human rights.
+The Toyoda Gosei Group Charter for Business Ethics lays out our basic principles of “respecting human rights and the diversity, character, and individuality of each person and striving to create workplaces that are free of discrimination and harassment and always healthy, pleasant, and safe, based on labor-management cooperation.”
+This policy expressly prohibits all forms of harassment, forced labor, and child labor, as well as promoting fair hiring practices and respect for human rights and individual dignity.

 ■Toyoda Gosei Group Human Rights Policy

-In order to accelerate existing efforts to Respect Human Rights, we established the “Toyoda Gosei Group Human Rights Policy” in April 2022.
+In order to accelerate existing efforts for the Respect of Human Rights, we established the “Toyoda Gosei Group Human Rights Policy” in April 2022.
 The policy was developed with support from external experts, and then reviewed by all Officers and Chiefs of Divisions at the Sustainability Meeting and approved at the Board of Directors Meeting.

-Also, we have shared the “Sustainability Guideline for Suppliers” with our suppliers and asked for their cooperation.
+We have also shared our “Sustainability Guideline for Suppliers” with our suppliers and sought their cooperation.

 In alignment with the “UN Guiding Principles on Business and Human Rights,” the Group began implementing human rights due diligence in 2022.